TLGINO/web3_blog/public/markdown_files/3_Accounts.md

 To check the current gas price, I like this [site](https://etherscan.io/gastracker).

-High level, gas works using the notion of supply and demand - when the Ethereum network is busy, gas prices are high, when the network is not busy, gas prices are low.
+At a high level, gas works using the notion of supply and demand - when the Ethereum network is busy, gas prices are high, when the network is not busy, gas prices are low.
 Also, the more computationally expensive the task, the more gas it will cost.